 Currently, the door opening to the shed is on the back wall of these sketches.
 We decided to move the door so it faces the garden and is right next to the playground.

-I thought if the door was garden adjacent it would be easier to keep track of the girls while they play and I garden.
-Maybe I can squeeze in four minutes of weeding before Beatrix (our toddler) chases after a chicken.
+I thought if the door (perhaps a Dutch door?!) was garden adjacent it would be easier to keep track of the girls while they play and I garden.
+Maybe I can squeeze in four minutes of weeding before Bea chases after a chicken.

 Back Wall Sketch

-On the back wall, the wall where the door currently is will be where the loft will go.
-We’re making the loft about 32″ deep and 60″ (5′) tall.
+On the back wall, the wall where the door currently is will be where the loft area will go.
+We’re making it about 32″ deep and 60″ (5′) tall.
 We like that it’s not too high and that we can see the kids in the loft without having to climb up.

 Height-wise in the loft, it is a little short on the ends at only 16″.
 The total height at the peak is 10′, floor to ceiling.
 So there will be roughly 5′ of height in the middle of the loft.